conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 * *Katadyn BeFree Filter 1L* - Has saved my ass multiple times on the trails when I ran out of water.
 Always bring it with me now.
 Any stream anywhere and you can safely drink.

 * *Patagonia Endless Run Shorts* - I was gutted to discover that my fave Salomon trail shorts are no longer made so I tried the well-reviewed Patagonias recently.
 Love these.
-Particularly the big stretchy pockets everywhere for gels etc. Zero chafing after 150km.
+Particularly the big stretchy pockets everywhere for gels etc. Zero chafing after 80km.

 * *Odlo Ceramiwarm long tights* - Used these from Foilmore onwards.
 Warm, tight and comfy.
 Did the job well.

-* *OMM waterproof pants* - Nice and stretchy.
+* *OMM Kamleika waterproof pants* - Nice and stretchy.
 Easyish to get on but not after 24hrs on the course.

 * *Arm Sleeves* - Any brand.
 Highly recommend these for the start instead of wearing a bunch of warm stuff that you have to stop and remove after a few miles.
 Also work well as sweat bands on your wrists once you warm up.